The three of us (you, your spouse, and I) will discuss questions about your marriage and determine outstanding issues to resolve.

 5. IN THE EVENT THE PARTIES CHOOSE TO LITIGATE INSTEAD OF MEDIATE:

-5.1 The defendant files a response to the Summons and Complaint to defend and counter.
+5.1 The defendant files an answer to defend and counter.

-5.2 Discovery Process – The couple exchange supporting evidence to back up their claims.
+5.2 Discovery Process – the couple exchanges evidence supporting any claims.